Top 11 voice recording software options

 Hindenburg Journalist is a professional audio editor specifically designed for radio journalists, audio producers, and professional podcasters.
 The focus is on storytelling, which is why it offers cutting-edge voice recording and interview features as well as editing tools, a music library, and easy organization.

 You can either record directly on the platform using a USB microphone, or all audio can be input from your device or cloud storage solution.
 Audio levels are adjusted automatically, which can save you hours in editing.
-A Hindenburg Journalist software license starts at $95 for the most basic version.
+A Hindenburg Journalist software license starts at $14.16 per month for the most basic version.

 With these 11 voice recording software options in your toolbox, you’ll be prepared to record audio that’s sure to impress.